sara-sabr/ITStrategy/_pages/en/employee-profiles.md

 Problems:

 - Network Latency
-- Not mobile – no WIFI – only on Eddy and Phase IV – Difficulty logging into Appfate
+- Not mobile – no WIFI – only on Eddy and Phase IV – Difficulty logging into Appgate
 - Combined with IRCC/Passport Canada
 - At times, ATOM skips over numbers so clients aren’t called in order and they get very angry.
-- Printer problems (Xérox)
+- Printer problems (Xerox)
 - IT Services can only be served virtually – takes a long time to receive a response even with a follow-up – the status of the ticket can suddenly be “resolved”

 #### General users - Usually at their desk - IT Advisor